(Medical School Admissions)

 7. Medical schools prefer to interview applicants that have had significant clinical experience.
 In fact, motivation for a career in medicine is an important factor used to make admissions decisions.
 It's difficult to stand out in this area unless you have substantial experiences in medicine.
 These include, but are not limited to, volunteering in hospitals, shadowing physicians, serving as a nurse's aide, and working in a free health clinic.

-9. Although every applicant must submit a compelling medical school application, applicants with lower GPAs cannot afford to make mistakes in content, grammar, or flow in their AMCAS or secondary applications.
+9. Although every applicant must submit a compelling medical school application, applicants with lower MCAT scores cannot afford to make mistakes in content, grammar, or flow in their AMCAS or secondary applications.
 Superbly written applications are a must.

 10. Some applicants will be best served by completing courses after graduation as a post-baccalaureate or graduate student.
 Many students who were unsuccessful in securing spots in medical schools were accepted after completing and excelling in coursework following graduation.